Alexei1999/music-auth/README.md

 Music authentification demo.
 This web application calling on your phone number, playing the melody and recording it by microphone.
-Then recorded audio send to the server for recognition.
+Then recorded audio will be sent to the server for recognition.

 ## Getting Started